 Candlelight services are held on Christmas eve.
 There is no service on Christmas day when the Congregation is encouraged to spend this time of celebration with their families.

-Altar Flowers for Sunday worship: Provided by The Daisy Fair Flowers in Conway and paid for by individuals in the Congregation in celebration of a special event or in memory of a departed person(s).
+Altar Flowers for Sunday worship are provided by The Daisy Fair Flowers in Conway and paid for by individuals in the Congregation in celebration of a special event or in memory of a departed person(s).
 Call the church office (Tuesday – Friday, 9am – 1 pm) to order altar flowers.
 Please keep in mind there may be others who wish the same date, so call early.

-James Ministry: Is an extension of the Care and Prayer Ministry.
-The James Ministry team will visit, on request, those in hospital or hospice, home bound or sick, who wish to have members of their church family pray over them, anoint them with the natural oils of frankincense and myrrh, and offer them communion.
-The group is made up of members of our church family who love our members and and strongly believe that what is written in the pages of the Bible is true in all respects and when God says that an action on our part will result in a response on His part according to His word.
+James Ministry is an extension of the Care and Prayer Ministry.
+The James Ministry team will visit, on request, those in hospital or hospice, homebound or sick, who wish to have members of their church family pray over them, anoint them with the natural oils of frankincense and myrrh, and offer them communion.
+The group is made up of members of our church family who love our members and strongly believe that what is written in the pages of the Bible is true in all respects and when God says that action on our part will result in a response on His part according to His word.

-Lutheran Church Youth Ministry: Currently our youth numbers, ages 11-18 are at an ebb.
-However fund raising for youth-sponsored projects continue through our extra Congregational coin donations at both services on the last Sunday of every five-week month (four per year), known as the “Noisy Offerings” due to the sound of coin being dropped into metal cans.
+Lutheran Church Youth Ministry Currently our youth numbers, ages 11-18 are at an ebb.
+However, fundraising for youth-sponsored projects continues through our extra Congregational coin donations at both services on the last Sunday of every five-week month (i.e. four per year).
+They are known as “Noisy Offerings” due to the sound of coins being dropped into metal cans.
 Cash offerings are also welcome.
 In recent times, the youth offerings have contributed to projects undertaken by our other ministries.

-Lutheran Men in Mission: is a fellowship of Lutheran men meeting on the last Saturday of each month for breakfast @ 8.30.
+Lutheran Men in Mission is a fellowship of Lutheran men meeting on the last Saturday of each month for breakfast @ 8.30.
 They discuss topics of service and projects they might accomplish for our church with their labor and money from their fundraising.
-The ladies of the church are often invited.
+The ladies of the church are also invited.

-Scholarship Ministry: provides a $1,000 scholarship for our graduating high school seniors.
-These scholarships are funded by contributions to the Susan B. Handy memorial scholarship fund around Mother’s day.
+Scholarship Ministry provides a $1,250 scholarship for our graduating high school seniors.
+These scholarships are funded by contributions to the Susan B. Handy memorial scholarship fund around Mother’s Day.

 Monetary contributions are also needed for CAP and the RED DOOR fund to assist people needing immediate assistance for gas money to get home.
 Those donations can be placed in the large jar marked for that purpose.